Our strategy, values and risk appetite inform and shape our risk management and internal controls framework

 Cause

-Inadequate design or construction, adverse geological conditions, and natural events such as seismic activity or floods.
+Inadequate design or construction, adverse geological conditions, natural events such as seismic activity or floods.

 Impact

-A major incident could result in our mining partner losing its licence to operate or lead to a halt in royalties or metal deliveries, resulting in lower cash flows, potential impairments/valuation losses and limiting the Group’s ability to pursue its growth strategy.
+A major incident could result in our mining partner losing its licence to operate.
+In addition, such an incident could result in loss of resource or destruction of the ore body together with a halt in production or metal deliveries, resulting in lower cash flows, potential impairments/valuation losses, ability to service debt obligations and limiting the Group’s ability to pursue its growth strategy.

 Mitigation